OpenTermsArchive/engine/README.md

 ##### `GITHUB_TOKEN` and `GITHUB_REPO`

-In order for the service to automatically create issues in Github when a service is failing, you need to provide
+In order for the service to automatically create issues in Github when a service is failing, you need to provide:
-- `GITHUB_TOKEN`: a token with repository privileges https://github.com/settings/tokens
+- `GITHUB_TOKEN`: A token with repository privileges which allow access to the [GitHub API](https://github.com/settings/tokens).
-- `GITHUB_REPO`: a repo which will be used to create the issues i.e. `ambanum/test-repo`
+- `GITHUB_REPO`: A repository which will be used to create the issues.
+For example `ambanum/OpenTermsArchive`

-**Note**: OTA will automatically create issues with a label `fix-document`.
-You need to create this specific label in the corresponding repo.
+**Note**: OTA will automatically create issues with a label `fix-document`. **This specific label has to exist in the corresponding repository for the automatic issue creation works.**
 ### Running

 To get the latest versions of all services' terms: